Professor Robert Clarke and Dr Rachel Eyre

 The science behind the project

-Dr Clarke has found that a molecule found inside bones called ‘IL 1β’ (interleukin-1-beta) is able to trigger a survival mechanism inside breast cancer stem cells.
-In this project, Dr Clarke and Dr Rachel Eyre they want to understand in detail how IL 1β helps breast cancer stem cells migrate to the bone and survive once they arrive.
+Professor Clarke has found that a molecule found inside bones called ‘IL 1β’ (interleukin-1-beta) is able to trigger a survival mechanism inside breast cancer stem cells.
+In this project, Professor Clarke and Dr Rachel Eyre they want to understand in detail how IL 1β helps breast cancer stem cells migrate to the bone and survive once they arrive.

 What difference will this project make?